 - A high body temperature, a core body temperature of 104 F (40 C) or higher is the main sign of heatstroke.

 - Altered mental state or behavior which includes symptoms such as confusion, agitation, slurred speech, irritability, delirium, seizures, and coma.

 - Heatstroke is the result of being overexposed to the hot weather and people suffering from heatstroke will notice that their skin feels hot and dry when touched.

 - Heatstroke can also be the result of strenuous exercise, after which your skin may feel dry or slightly moist.

 - Your skin may turn red as your body temperature increases.

 - You may feel nauseous or sick to your stomach and vomit.

 - Breathing may become rapid and shallow and your heart may begin to race.

 - Your pulse may significantly increase because heat stress places a tremendous burden on your heart to cool your body down.

-Continue to drink whilst you exercise, as a general guideline it is recommended that you drink half a liter of water 2 to 3 hours before exercising and another 200 milliliters during your warm-up (or 20 to 30 minutes before exercising).
+- Carry a cool water bottle when exercising and continue to drink whilst you exercise.
+As a general guideline, it is recommended that you drink half a liter of water 2 to 3 hours before exercising and another 200 milliliters during your warm-up (or 20 to 30 minutes before exercising).
 After this, it is advised that you drink around half a liter every 10 to 20 minutes during exercise, and 200 milliliters of water 30 minutes after you begin exercising.